Quick Marinated Honey Sriracha Chicken Thighs

 Enter your email below and get it sent straight to your inbox.
 Plus, you get more tasty recipes every week!

-Having a recipe that is super quick like this honey sriracha chicken is so important to me as I often get overwhelmed when I am done with work and am faced with dinner decisions.
-There is only so much thinking I can do in a day sometimes and planning dinner is not my favorite pastime.
+Having a recipe that is super quick like this honey sriracha chicken, is so important to me as I often get overwhelmed when I am done with work and am faced with dinner decisions.
+There is only so much thinking I can do in a day, sometimes and planning dinner is not my favorite pastime.
+Easy dinner recipes are like gold!

 - Simple ingredients – It uses simple Asian ingredients that are easily found in any grocery store.

-- Versatile – Can be grilled or baked so it is great for any time of the year.
+- Versatile – Can be grilled or baked, making it great for any time of the year.

 - No long marinating time – I love this recipe because it does not need a long time to marinate.
-15 minutes to a half-hour is all you need.
+15 minutes is all you need.

 - Adjustable spice level – Turn on the heat if you like spicy by adding more sriracha.